ndomx/Gate/docs/schemas/nodes.md

 > Note that addionally to the fields shown above, MongoDB adds a few more fields, like `_id` that will be used later in this document

-> Root nodes have an empty `rootId` field
+> Root nodes should have an empty `rootId` field

-Each _device node_ is listening to a MQTT topic made of the names of each leaf in it path joined by a `/` character.
+Each _device node_ is listening to a MQTT topic made of the names of each leaf in its path joined by a `/` character.

 ### Example